What are Title Deeds?

 You can add or remove names from a property’s ownership record.
 However, it can be a complicated and daunting experience.

-You can change your deeds without legal advice.
+You can change the deeds of a house without legal advice.
 However, if you would like professional reassurance, a solicitor will provide help and guidance.

 There are several reasons a homeowner may want to transfer or change their property deeds.
 One reason could be if the homeowner has recently married, and wishes to add a name to the deeds.
 Other factors may include death or divorce, resulting in the deeds needing to be updated.
 Another common reason may be that the property owner wishes to give their home to a family member or child as part of a will or inheritance.